rohanpotta-v/mlproject/README.md

     b) Deployment with ec2 instance and ECR in the workflows there is a pipeline build , where we create a docker image and then load it in ECR and then to EC2 in the Ec2 we can set it up as a runner so that we can run our workflow pipeline on the ec2

+    c) Deployment with azure:
+        build a docker image and push it to Contianer Registry and then link it to azure web app for easy deployment. f